eugenia1984/english/glossary.md

 ``Tech trends`` refer to popular developments in technology.

-- **Tricky**: is used to describe something that is difficult, complicated, or challenging to deal with.For example:
+- **tricky**: is used to describe something that is difficult, complicated, or challenging to deal with.For example:

 `The instructions were tricky to follow.` -> The instructions were hard to understand or complicated.

 `Solving this problem is tricky.` -> Solving the problem is difficult.

-- **Typical** means what is normal or usual.
+- **typical** means what is normal or usual.
 For example, ``A typical day at work involves meetings and writing reports``.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> U

-- **unconventional** is used to describe something that's not based on or conforming to what is generally done or believed.
+- **unconventional**: is used to describe something that's not based on or conforming to what is generally done or believed.
 It often implies a method or approach that is different from the norm.

-- **unlock** means to open a lock, allowing access.
+- **unlock**: means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

-- **update** is new information or the latest news about something.
+- **update**: is new information or the latest news about something.
 When you update someone, you are giving them the most recent information.
 The phrase` updates on project progress` means giving new information about the present projects.

+- **user feedback**: refers to opinions, suggestions, or issues reported by users about their experience with a product or service.
+For example: `The company improved the app based on user feedback.` -> Meaning the comments and suggestions coming from the users were read and used to make the app better.

-- **user-friendly** refers to something that is easy and pleasant to use, especially digital products like websites or apps.
+- **user-friendly**: refers to something that is easy and pleasant to use, especially digital products like websites or apps.

+- **user interface (UI)**: refers to the part of a system or software that users interact with directly, such as buttons, menus, and screens.
+For example: `The user interface was redesigned to be more intuitive.` -> Meaning the part of the software the user interacts with was improved.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> V

-- **Video games**: are games you play on a computer, a game console, or a phone where you control what happens on the screen using buttons or a controller.
+- **video games**: are games you play on a computer, a game console, or a phone where you control what happens on the screen using buttons or a controller.
 They can be adventures, sports, puzzles, or many other types.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> W

-- **Walkthrough**: is made up of two parts:
+- **walkthrough**: is made up of two parts:

-**Walk** -> refers to moving step by step, usually on foot.
+-**Walk** -> refers to moving step by step, usually on foot.

-**Through** -> means moving from one side to another or from start to finish.
+-**Through** -> means moving from one side to another or from start to finish.

 When these words are combined into **walkthrough**, it means a step-by-step explanation or guide to help someone understand how to do something.
 For example: